 As the largest builder of sustainable condominiums in Canada, Tridel takes their leadership role and responsibility seriously.
 That’s why we are committed to building communities that are environmentally responsible, energy efficient and healthy places to live.

-Tridel leads sustainable residential condominium development in Canada, with more than 20% of the commercial certified LEED® MURB (Multi-use residential buildings).* Tridel buildings are designed and built to conserve more energy and resources than standard Code compliant buildings.
+Tridel leads sustainable residential condominium development in Canada, with more than 20% of the commercial certified LEED® MURB (Multi-Unit residential buildings).* Tridel buildings are designed and built to conserve more energy and resources than standard Code compliant buildings.
 A typical Tridel buildings conserve more energy and resources than standard Code compliant buildings.
-A typical Tridel building consumes 33% less electricity, 59% less natural gas and 40% less potable water than a Model Reference Building.
+A typical Tridel building consumes 34% less electricity, 57% less natural gas and 43% less potable water than a Model Reference Building.

 Tridel continues to lead the industry in researching and developing innovative technologies with our partnership with Tower Labs.
 We strive to find the most energy efficiency, highest performing materials and building technologies.
 Tridel helped change the way people think about environmentally friendly living with the launch of the high-design, sustainable Ecosuite at the Element community in 2007 and then with the 2nd generation Ecosuite at the Reve community in 2011.
 Today, Tridel has launched NetZed at Aqualina – a home that produces as much energy as it consumes.
 Learn more at www.netzed.ca.

 *All LEED® statistics verified by Canada Green Building Council.